'Flexibility is key' in the race to deliver aid after Hurricane Melissa

 Disaster preparedness saves lives

-In Bern, Pascal Morf head of the disaster management unit at the Swiss Red Cross says climate change is forcing the aid world to rethink how it prepares and delivers help.
+In Bern, Pascal Morf, head of disaster management at the Swiss Red Cross, says climate change is forcing the aid world to rethink how it prepares and delivers help.

 The core principles of readiness for any hurricane may be similar everywhere, he explained, but how those plans work depends on local systems.
 Responses in the wake of a climate crisis can be state-led, community-driven, or guided by international partners.